mlcommons/mobile_app_open/flutter/documentation/adding-custom-backend.md

 # Folder structure

-Create a new folder for your backend, named `mobile_back_<vendor>`, where `<vendor>` is the name of your organization.
+Create a new folder for your backend, named `mobile_back_<vendor>`, where `<vendor>` is the name of your organization or name of your backend, if you have one.
 Structure inside that your backend directory in not strictly regulated, you may keep it the way that is convenient to you.
+Just keep it organized.
 See existing `mobile_back_*` folders for examples on how you you can structure your files.

 Generally it's a good idea to keep all C++ files in a `cpp` folder.